 Learn about the Sustainable Practices on this Costa Rica Coffee Tour

-Today there are programs to improve cultivation, milling, and the marketing of coffee all by following a sustainable model.
 The awareness about our carbon footprint and greenhouse gas emissions has been growing and Costa Rica Coffee has become a world leader in sustainability and approaching agricultural endeavors in an environmentally friendly manner.
 This includes the production of green coffee beans.

 Maintaining a sustainable process has become almost as important as the quality of the roast.
 Costa Rica now tries to grow in harmony with the environment and to go along with how green Costa Rica is.
 Costa Rican law has a set standard for coffee mills for the highest quality coffee.
 These regulations are in place to help protect the environment including water, forests, and wildlife.
 The Ministry of Health and the Ministry of Environment in Costa Rica regulate the law concerning the coffee production.
 Coffee in Costa Rica is an excellent way to help improve Costa Rica’s socio-economic and a way to increase sustainable practices.